-When someone dies, the procedure for paying any debts he left behind is normally clear cut – his estate takes care of it as part of probate.
-This simple equation becomes more complex, however, if the decedent lived in a community property state.
-Texas is one such state, and to further complicate matters, its legislation recognizes more than one kind of community property.
+When someone dies, the procedure for paying any debts they left behind is normally clear cut.
+The estate in question typically takes care of it as part of probate.
+This simple equation becomes more complex, however, if the deceased lived in a community property state.
+Texas is an example of a state where such laws apply.
+To further complicate matters, Texas legislation recognizes more than one kind of community property, but relatives rarely shoulder the responsibility of paying a deceased's debt.

 Responsibilities of Relatives